 A syringe containing a small dose of medication is used to inject the medication into the side of your penis at the base.
 The medication increases blood flow, thus creating an erection.

-The erection should happen within 15-20 minutes and can last 30-120 minutes.
+The erection should happen within 15 to 20 minutes and can last 30 to 120 minutes.
 These medications are generally not covered by insurance but are cheap.
 These medications also do not work for everybody.
 Injection therapy usually requires teaching to be most effective.

 - Penile pain

 An applicator containing a small pellet of medication is inserted into your urethra.
 The pellet is released and the applicator is removed.

 The medication in this pellet is more powerful than oral drugs, but needs to act locally and cannot be taken by mouth.
 The pellet dissolves and increases blood flow, thus creating an erection.

 The advantage is that this is a safe and easy method with low risks.
 Disadvantages include penile pain.
 These medications do not work for everybody.

 A penile prosthesis is a device that we implant via surgery to give you reliable erections on demand.
 There are many device options available depending on your needs.

 These devices have the highest satisfaction of all treatments for erectile dysfunction.